What are Dental Implants?

 Discomfort after dental implant placement surgery is usually brief and can last as long as two weeks.
 Bleeding subsides about 24 hours after surgery.
 Biting on a wet teabag or gauze pad, remaining in an upright, seated position, and limiting activity will reduce bleeding.
 Swelling should be expected for 48 hours after surgery, followed by bruising of a black, green, yellow, or blue color.
 Moist heat and reduced activity can soothe bruises and swelling.
 Pain may linger, particularly in the cheeks, chin, nose, and eyes, but will subside some each day.
 Over-the-counter or dentist-prescribed pain relievers will help minimize or eliminate pain.
 If you are prescribed antibiotics, take all of the pills as prescribed; finish the medication to reduce risk of infection.

-Eating & Drinking After Surgery
+Eating and Drinking After Surgery

 Continually drink water after implant surgery.
 This will keep the body hydrated, which promotes prompt recovery.
 Do not drink through a straw or consume hot foods and beverages.
 For 12 to 24 hours following your procedure, eat soft foods.
 After this period, return to your normal diet, unless the dentist advises differently.